frelichwiktor/Playwright-project-zooplus/README.md

 Validate product details, pricing, and availability.
 Add the product to the cart and verify the cart content.
 ## 3. Contact Page
-Verify the presence of elements on the Zooplus Contact Page Ensure the sections at page are working.
+Verify the presence of elements on the Zooplus Contact Page.
+Ensure the sections at page are working.
 ## 4. User Login Functionality
 Navigate to the login page.